vergecurrency/verge/README.md

 > **Note:** You must re-start the wallet after making changes to `verge.conf`.

-### OS X Wallet
+### MacOS Wallet

-1. Download the pre-compiled software.
+1. Download the pre-compiled macos software from the releases section here.
 2. Double click the DMG
 3. Drag the Verge-Qt to your Applications folder
 4. Double click the Verge-Qt application to open it.